javadmohebbi/lpic1/00-vm-installation/UBUNTU-README.md

 ![ubuntu-04-vm-install-13](ubuntu/ubuntu-04-vm-install-13.png)

-25. In this step, you should provide your server and user information and also the credentials. for **Name, Server's Name and Username** you could use the below information and fill the password as you will. **\*\*\* Please don't forget username and the password.
+25. In this step, you should provide your server and user information and also the credentials. for **Name, Server's Name and Username** you could use the below information and fill the password as you wish. **\*\*\* Please don't forget username and the password.
 We need them to login to our server!**

 ![ubuntu-04-vm-install-14](ubuntu/ubuntu-04-vm-install-14.png)